Quillraven/Fleks/ReadMe.md

 ```

 There might be situations where you need to execute a specific code when a component gets added or removed from an entity.
 This can be done via `ComponentListener` in Fleks.
+They are created in a similar way like systems meaning that they are created
+by Fleks using dependency injection.

 Here is an example of a listener that reacts on add/remove of a `Box2dComponent` and destroys the [body](https://github.com/libgdx/libgdx/wiki/Box2d#objectsbodies)
 when the component gets removed from an entity: